Last updated April 2026

 • Instream flow restoration

-Why this matters for ranchers: OWEB grants can often stack with federal EQIP funding for the same projects, particularly riparian fencing and restoration.
-If you're fencing cattle out of streams, you may be able to get EQIP cost-share AND an OWEB grant, reducing your out-of-pocket cost to nearly zero.
+Why this matters for ranchers: OWEB grants can sometimes be combined with federal EQIP funding for the same projects, particularly riparian fencing and restoration.
+If you're fencing cattle out of streams, you may be able to get EQIP cost-share and an OWEB grant for the same project, which can significantly reduce your share of the cost.
+Ask both your NRCS office and your local watershed council about combining funding sources before you apply.

 How to access: OWEB works through local watershed councils and Soil and Water Conservation Districts (SWCDs).
 Contact your local watershed council to discuss project ideas.